microsoft/msagljs/website/docs/api.md

 The first parameter of the function is the graph under layout, the second is cancelToken to enable the method cancellation.
 The third argument, transformToScreen, when set to true will cause the geometry flip around the x-axis: transformation of the graph geometry by mapping (x,y) to (x, -y) and then shifting the graph into the first quadrand of the plane with the left-bottom of the graph at (0,0).
 The cancellation token is ignored by now, so null can be used for it.

-Another method is to use property
+Another method is to use property GeometryGraph.layoutSettings.

 ```ts
 geomGraph.layoutSettings = new SugiyamaLayoutSettings()